 World-famous rebuild of the first modern computer

 Colossus, the world's first electronic computer, had a single purpose: to help decipher the Lorenz-encrypted (Tunny) messages between Hitler and his generals during World War II.

 The Colossus Gallery housing the rebuild of Colossus tells that remarkable story.
-The Gallery is currently being refurbished, but it already looks fantastic and is open to the public every day.
+The recently refurbished Gallery is open to the public every day.

 Colossus reduced the time to work out the Lorenz chi-wheel settings and enabled more messages to be deciphered and the whole code-breaking operation to be accelerated.
 The information gleaned from the decrypted messages is widely acknowledged to have shortened the war by many months, saving tens of thousands of lives.

 The cipher text was input via paper tape and the 2500 valves of Colossus would find the Lorenz machine chi-wheel settings.

 By the end of the war, 63 million characters of high-grade German communications had been decrypted by 550 people helped by the ten Colossus computers.